This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Speech and language therapy helps children with non-spastic cerebral palsy who need assistance communicating effectively, a problem that can affect children with all forms of cerebral palsy.
 It enables the child to overcome language difficulties such as aphasia, dysphagia, stuttering, and more.[6]

-In rare instances, especially when medication isn’t working, children with non-spastic cerebral palsy may need to undergo surgery, typically orthopedic surgery, to help correct limb problems and deformities.
+In rare instances, especially when medication isn’t working, children with non-spastic cerebral palsy may need to undergo surgery.
+They typically undergo orthopedic surgery to help correct limb problems and deformities.

 The long-term outlook for children with non-spastic cerebral palsy depends upon how severe the disorder is, any associated medical conditions, and how well treatment options work.